mgrebenets/mgrebenets.github.io/_posts/2015-02-08-clang-static-analyzer.md

 You can use it in two ways, from Xcode or from command line.

 To learn how to use it from Xcode [read this documentation](http://clang-analyzer.llvm.org/xcode.html).
-I never actually did it, default analyzer output was more than enough for me when running it in IDE.
+I never actually did it.
 Aware that others mention [a number of caveats](http://loufranco.com/blog/xcode-better-build-and-analyze) with this approach, some not so obvious configuration tweaks required to make it work properly.

 I'm more interested in running it from command line and generating reports for CI tasks.
 [Here's the original documentation](http://clang-analyzer.llvm.org/scan-build.html) with some good examples.